By Jennifer Timmons, Safe World Field Partners Manager & Editor. July 2012

 Around the globe today, women’s and girls’ lives are at risk because they are denied basic reproductive rights.
 They are refused information about family planning, they are forced to carry pregnancies, give birth in dangerous circumstances, and in many places, women are still sterilized without their informed consent or even knowledge.
 The family planning summit should tackle these harsh realities head on. – Liesl Gerntholtz, Women’s Rights Director, Human Rights Watch

-Two hundred twenty-two million is the estimated number of women and girls in developing countries who do not want to get pregnant and lack access to contraceptives, information, and services – which, for many, will cost them their lives.
+Two hundred and twenty-two million is the estimated number of women and girls in developing countries who do not want to get pregnant, but lack access to contraceptives, information, and services – which, for many, will cost them their lives.

 In a recent letter jointly signed with Amnesty International and 300 other signatories, to organizers of the London Summit on Family Planning, Human Rights Watch (HRW) said sexual and reproductive health and rights should be at the center of all efforts to meet reproductive health needs, including family planning.

 Women and girls face a wide range of barriers that affect their sexual and reproductive health around the world, including discrimination against marginalized communities in access to care, mistreatment by health workers, denial of HIV and family planning information, and failure to obtain informed consent for services offered, which HRW has documented.